svadljak/Upper-Extremity-Model/README.md

-├── UpperLimb_Main.m                  # Adds required directories to MATLAB's path and sets up the environment ├── UpperLimbExo_Parameters.m         # Defines the parameters for the upper limb model ├── Upper Limb Models/                # Contains submodels of the upper limb ├── Equation of Motions/              # Includes muscle geometry equations used in the simulation └── UpperLimb_planar.slx              # Primary Simulink model that loads additional models
+├── UpperLimb_Main.m                  # Adds required directories to MATLAB's path and sets up the environment ├── UpperLimbExo_Parameters.m         # Defines the parameters for the upper limb model ├── Upper Limb Models/                # Contains submodels of the upper limb ├── Equation of Motions/              # Includes muscle geometry equations used in the simulation and optimization └── UpperLimb_planar.slx              # Primary Simulink model that loads additional models
 ```